Nemo21/PongGame/README.md

     ballY = ballY + ballDY * dt
     --[[Change the value of y coordinate of ball every frame by ballldy velocity]]
 ```

+## Lesson 5:

+- We do be scaling <3
+- We talking classes and objects for paddle and ball
+- Classes are blueprints fpr creating bundles of data and code that are related
+- Its gonna maintain its own state for us
+- Descriptive attributes about the class are: Fields
+- Methods that define behaviour of class are: Functions
+- Concrete object is instantiated from class blueprints
+- We will use the library [Class](https://github.com/vrld/hump)
+- This library allows us to create classes in lua without complications
+- Everything in lua is a table(similar to object in javascript)
+- A contructor:
+    - Self: Whatever object we are creating with class is going to be Self
+- Mistakes:
+    - Typo of using math.max instead of math.min
+    - Paddle after movement went back to the bottom of the screen and then out of the screen resolution
+    - FIX: Spending 5mins rereading what I wrote in class files